What are the basics of a good house rabbit diet?

 What quantities of food should I feed young adults?
 (7 months to 1 year)

-- introduce timothy hay, grass hay, and oat hays, decrease alfalfa
+- introduce timothy hay, grass hay, oat hay, and other hays; decrease alfalfa

 - decrease pellets to 1/2 cup per 6 lbs. body weight